 6-506.
 Organization procedure

-A. Any seven or more residents of this state who are of legal age and who have a common bond of interest or association may apply to the superintendent for permission to organize a credit union under this chapter.
+A. Any seven or more residents of this state who are of legal age and who have a common bond of interest or association may apply to the deputy director for permission to organize a credit union under this chapter.

 B. The incorporators shall prepare, adopt and execute a certificate of organization and shall agree to comply with the requirements of the certificate and with all of the laws and rules applicable to credit unions.
 The certificate shall state: